Deweyhinni/discord-downloader-bot/README.md

 # discord-downloader-bot
-a simple discord bot that downloads videos from links sent in a channel using yt-dlp
+a simple [serenity](https://github.com/serenity-rs/serenity) discord bot that downloads videos from links sent in a channel using [yt-dlp](https://github.com/yt-dlp/yt-dlp)